-If you know the mother is pregnant, Medicaid eligible, and her unborn child does not have a number, you may have the baby added by emailing a password protected Provider Inquiry Newborn Spreadsheet [66KB MS Excel] to the statewide DCF email address identified on the spreadsheet.
-This spreadsheet can also be used to contact DCF to activate an unborn record, to request assistance regarding missing eligibility for newborns or issues concerning incorrect demographics such as discrepancies in dates of birth.
+If you know the mother is pregnant, Medicaid eligible, and her unborn child does not have a number, you may have the baby added by emailing a password protected Master Unborn Provider Spreadsheet [19KB MS Excel] to the statewide DCF email address identified on the spreadsheet.
+This spreadsheet can also be used to contact DCF to request assistance regarding missing eligibility for newborns or issues concerning incorrect demographics such as discrepancies in dates of birth.

-Please review the Provider Inquiry Newborn Spreadsheet Completion Guide [31KB PDF] for further instructions on completing and submitting inquiries to DCF.
+Please review the Provider Unborn Update Spreadsheet Completion Guide [35KB PDF] for further instructions on completing and submitting inquiries to DCF.

 Information regarding newborn eligibility and unborn activation procedures specific to Medicaid managed care plans can be found in Attachment II, Exhibit II-A Managed Medical Assistance (MMA) Program, of the SMMC Contract found on the SMMC MMA Plans page, then select the MMA Plans tab.